 This article will look at the connection between a brain injury and memory loss, the different types of memory loss and whether or not there is a chance that these memories will ever return.

 The brain is an organ responsible for hundreds of tasks around the human body, including the storing of your precious memories.
 Whenever you perform an action or experience something, like a conversation or watching an episode of your favorite television show, a memory is formed.

 The ability to recall this information after only a short period of time has elapsed, is called your short-term memory.
 This type of memory involves the pre-frontal cortex.

 A person’s long-term memory, important things ingrained into a person’s mind for a very long time, sometimes for a lifetime, involves the hippocampus as well as other parts of the brain.
 These types of memories normally involve major events in an individual’s life which make a lasting impact, such as the birth of your child, your wedding day or the death of a beloved person.
 Hippocampus is the instigator of long-term memory, but the location in which these memories are stored are scattered in various places in a person’s brain.

-Memory is transferred from the short term or the working term into your long-term memory via the hippocampus.
-The hippocampus will be used with frequency when a person is studying for a test as your try to process data into a lasting long term memory.
+Memory is transferred from the short-term or the working term into your long-term memory via the hippocampus.
+The hippocampus will be used with frequency when a person is studying for a test as you try to process data into a lasting long-term memory.

 Causes Of Memory Loss